-In Champion Mindset, my story begins just after my back injury.
-It segues into the early days of my Olympic journey which starts in Skaneateles, New York, at the lakeside home where my love affair with the ice was birthed.
-Town officials built an open-air ice skating rink and formed the Skaneateles Figure Skating Club in 1970; it was then, I embraced the discipline of figure skating.
+In my book, My story begins just after my back injury and then segues into my journey which starts in Skaneateles, NY at the lakeside home where my love affair with the ice was birthed.
+When town officials built an open-air ice skating rink and formed the Skaneateles Skating Club in 1970, I embraced the discipline of figure skating.

-When at fifteen, my kneecap split into two pieces at an international competition, surgery, re-injury and a second surgery kept me away from my sport for nearly two years.
+But no rise to the top is without its bumps along the way.
+My first major bump hit when I was 15 years old and living in Philadelphia.
+My kneecap split into two pieces at an international competition.
+Surgery, re-injury and a second surgery kept me away from my sport for almost two years.
 My doctor advised against returning to the ice, but passion and persistence overrode the common sense of the day.

-An exhaustive search led me to Elisa Spitz (now Iuliano), who seemed as eager as me to advance her figure skating career.
-My call to Ron Ludington, a world renowned coach and former Olympic medalist, gained Lisa and myself an invitation to join the Skating Club of Wilmington (Delaware); here, we experienced a true coming of age in the world of ice dancing.
+An exhaustive search led me to Elisa Spitz, who seemed as eager as me to advance her figure skating career.
+My call to Ron Ludington, a world renowned coach and former Olympic medalist, gained Lisa and myself an invitation to join the Wilmington (Delaware) Skating Club where we experienced a true coming of age in the world of ice dancing.

-Another crossroads, another decision, another partner―despite my misgivings, I found a new and strong partner in Susan Semanick (now Schurman).
-Our work together was delayed a month while I had minor knee surgery to remove the screw from my kneecap.
-But we easily picked up where Lisa and I left off.
-By the end of our third year together, we were U.S. National Champions and ranked fifth in the World Figure Skating Championships.
+Another crossroads, another decision, another partner -- despite my misgivings, I found a new and strong partner in Susan Semanick.
+Though our work together was delayed a month while I had minor knee surgery to remove the screw from my kneecap.
+We easily picked up where Lisa and I left off.
+By the end of our third year together, we were U.S. National Champions and ranked fifth in Worlds.

-Barring any major catastrophe, I was again, Olympics bound.
+Barring any major catastrophe, I was Olympics bound.
 A medal was within my reach.
-But catastrophe struck three months before the Olympics.
+But catastrophe did strike three months before the Olympics.
 While at an international competition in Germany, my back succumbed to the pressure of an excessively large herniated disk between L4 and L5.
 Refusing surgery recommended by the German doctors, I opted to pursue the impossible.

-Reading Champion Mindset, you’ll learn how once again I drew upon my inner strength and passion to continue.
+Back home, I yielded to 4 weeks of bed rest.
+Though not repaired, the treatments helped me get back on the ice a month before Nationals.
 Since I had no feeling in my left leg, I had to relearn to skate.
-Using my eyes to judge my movements, I slowly learned to compensate for my handicap and somehow with the help of a miracle, performed well enough to earn another U.S. Championship and qualified for the 1988 Olympics.
+Using my eyes to judge my movements, I slowly learned to compensate for my handicap and some how with the help of a miracle, performed well enough to earn another U.S. Championship and qualified for the 1988 Olympics.

-We captured the attention of judges and fans with almost flawless performances.
-Our rankings were good until an unexpected fall knocked us into sixth place; still better than my previous bid.
+Once at the Olympics, We again captured judges and fans with almost flawless performances.
+Our rankings were good until an unexpected fall knocked us into sixth place, still better than my previous bid.
 This was my last Olympics.
-Though I missed the medal, my commitment to persevere took me further than I dared to dream.
+While I missed the medal, my commitment to persevere took me further than I dared to dream.

-I now coach skating and hope to inspire young skaters to be the best they can.
-I also travel to teach seminars for ice skaters and instructors, and have added business motivational presentations.
-At the end of each seminar I give a short victory speech about acquiring a “Champion Mindset”.
+I am now coaching skating and hope to inspire young skaters to be the best they can.
+I also travel to teach seminars for ice skaters and instructors which at the end of the seminar give a short victory speech about acquiring a “Champion Mindset”.

 1988 Calgary, Canada - 6th Place